bellissimogiorno/cairo-integer-types/README.md

 ### Unbounded integers

 Unbounded signed and unsigned integers are also supported.
 See the [`int_unbounded` directory](https://github.com/bellissimogiorno/cairo-integer-types/blob/main/int_unbounded) directory.

-## The Cairo smart test suite

-The unit- and property-based test suite is in the file [`templates/cairo_smart_test_framework.py`](https://github.com/bellissimogiorno/cairo-integer-types/blob/main/templates/cairo_smart_test_framework.py).
-The smart test suite is applied here to the bitwise library, but it exists independently and provides a comprehensive test framework for Cairo code.

-You can use the smart test suite in your own Cairo development just by copying the [`templates/cairo_smart_test_framework.py`](https://github.com/bellissimogiorno/cairo-integer-types/blob/main/templates/cairo_smart_test_framework.py) file into your development and using it, following

-* the documentation in that file, and
-* the example usages in [`templates/template_for_test_int.py`](https://github.com/bellissimogiorno/cairo-integer-types/blob/main/templates/template_for_test_int.py), and
-* a systematic demonstration of the test suite on a (deliberately buggy!)
-Cairo code file in the directory [`cairo-smart-test-demo`](https://github.com/bellissimogiorno/cairo-integer-types/blob/main/cairo-smart-test-demo).

-Usage is designed to be straightforward but I'm happy to answer questions and act on feedback.

 ## Why do we need a Cairo bitwise integer library?